 - appropriate clothing and footwear for weather conditions

 Booking your Tipi Sleepover

 Each Tipi Sleepover includes the choice of 2 guided programs, campfire bannock bake with hot chocolate or muskeg tea, as well as breakfast in the morning.
 Please review the “Tours” tab for further information on our programming.
 If there is something specific you are interested in for programming that is not listed, please let us know and we will try to accommodate the request.

 15 Participant minimum. $46.00/person, $25.00/chaperone.
 If your group is smaller than 15 ppl, there is a minimum charge of $690.00

 Please book your tipi sleepover at least three weeks in advance.
 Additional programs and customized menus available at an added cost.

-To send in your request please call or email our Sales and Event Coordinator – (306) 649-1705 or email@example.com
+For additional questions or information, you can call or email our Sales and Event Coordinator – (306) 649-1705 or email@example.com